jillxoreilly/StatsCourseBook/_sources/CorrCov_outcomes.md

 This week we are looking at relationships between two variables measured in a bivariate (or multivariate) dataset.

-After this week you should understand:
+After this week you should be able to:

 <ul>
 <li> Recognise and understand the equations for covariance and correlation